-You can transform an old report format to the new format from the OpenOffice.org menu OpenERP Report Designer ‣ Convert Brackets -> Fields.
+You can transform an old report format to the new format from the OpenOffice.org menu OpenERP Report ‣ Convert Bracket–Fields.

-From the OpenERP toolbar in OpenOffice.org it is possible to:
+From the OpenERP toolbar in OpenOffice.org it's possible to:

-- add a loop: select a related field amongst the available fields from the proposed object, for example Order Lines .
-When it is printed, this loop will execute for each line of the order.
-The loop can be put into a table (the lines will then repeat) or into an OpenOffice.org section.
+add a loop: select a related field amongst the available fields from the proposed object, for example Order lines .
+When it's printed this loop will be run for each line of the order.
+The loop can be put into a table (the lines will then be repeated) or into an OpenOffice.org section.

-Using the Add an expression button, you can enter expressions in the Python language.
-These expressions can use all of the object’s fields for their calculations.
+Using the Expression button you can enter expressions in the Python language.
+These expressions can use all of the object's fields for their calculations.